Chad W. Dunn

 • Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization

 Chad has published legal materials and lectured on topics on his own and with other lawyers.
+He is a frequent lecturer on civil and voting rights matters.

 List of Selected Reported Cases

-n re Brown, Court of Appeals of Texas, San Antonio.
+In re Brown, Court of Appeals of Texas, San Antonio.
 July 14, 2008.
 2008 WL 2725833.
 Suit to determine eligibility of a candidate to seek election to the Court of Appeals.

 In re Lakewood Forest Fund, Inc., Court of Appeals of Texas, Houston (14th Dist.).
 October 20, 2005.
 2005 WL 2674971.
 Suit concerning deed restrictions and a homeowner's right to repair own property.